Hawks History with the Stinger - I Guess They Dont Have Cable

 Tree's love affair with the Hawks began in 1977 when he was their number 1 draft pick and the fourteenth player picked overall.
 Rollins immediately began to anchor teams that would play defense "first."
 The man in the middle was joined that year by Hawks' third pick Eddie Johnson and free agent Charlie Criss.
 For 11 years the Hawks' were covered in the middle and the perimeter players flourished.

 Rollins watches the Hawks whenever they are on TV in Orlando.
 He likes the current team but sees a familiar challenge that reminds him of his days as a Hawk.
 He projected," They still are going to have to get past the Celtics."
-When asked which player impresses him most, he quickly spoke of Josh Smith:
+When asked which player impresses him most, he quickly spoke of Josh Smith: "I like Josh.
+I try not to be too critical of him.
+I know he is playing within a system and following coaches' directions, but I think he can block even more shots than he is blocking.
+When I was playing, Hubie (Coach Hubie Brown) told me not to bring any fouls home; so, I went after everything.
+I think Josh is capable of blocking a few more shots."

 Currently, Rollins is at home-- on the bench--- waiting to get back in the NBA coaching game.
 He has accumulated a lot of coaching experience and wisdom.
 He coached a young Shaquille O'Neal in Orlando, served as Isiah Thomas' assistant coach in Indiana, and worked as a head coach in the National Developmental League and the WNBA.
 He even worked with the Memphis Grizzlies in this season's training camp.
 Rollins' ultimate goal is to re-join the Atlanta Hawks' organization in some capacity.
 In the meantime, he'll stay in Orlando and watch the Hawks and other NBA teams on TV.
 Yes, he does have cable!